 - Attention-deficit/hyperactivity disorder (ADHD)

-Addictive Personality Risk and Protective Factors in Children and Adolescents
+Risk and Factors in Children and Adolescents

 The Substance Abuse and Mental Health Services Administration has outlined some risk factors that include: